-Tag-out Procedure: (Orange tags)
+Tag-out Procedure: (White & Red Tags)

 In addition to ensuring that workers use the tools and equipment properly, it is vital that tools and equipment be properly inspected, maintained, and kept in good repair.
 An effective maintenance program will reduce risks.